Ameliorating transient noise bursts in gravitational-wave searches for intermediate-mass black holes: Results

 where $\bar{\cdot}$ represents again the harmonic mean (see Eq.~\ref{eq:harmonic_mean} for a definition), and $\epsilon = 10^{-20}$ is added to prevent undefined behavior when $\bar{P}_{inj} \approx 1$, ensuring numerical stability, firstly proposed in \cite{Trovato:2023bby}.
 The main advantage of using the harmonic mean in this context is that it places more emphasis on smaller values, which helps to down-rank candidates with lower statistics.
 To assess the performance of this statistic we compute the ROC curve, but with a different definition of TP and FP.
 TP are coincident GW injections of O3a present in the zero lag that has been identified by GstLAL, i.e. they produce a track.
 On the other hand, FP are the coincident tracks of the time shifts of O3.
 With this definition we can construct the ROC curve stepping on different values of our statistic $- \log{(1-\bar{P}_{inj}) + \epsilon}$.
 Note that better performing ROC would be the ones that maximize the area under the curve (AUC).
 It is relevant to note that, as we are working with triple time if one detector does not observe the signal, then its contribution $P^{-1}_{inj, k} = 0$ (see Eq. \ref{eq:harmonic_mean}).

-In Fig. \ref{fig:roc_time_slides} we present the ROC curve of $- \log{(1-\bar{P}_{inj}) + \epsilon}$ (dashed lines) in triple detector time (H1L1V1) for different detector combinations.
-We can observe that H1L1 and H1V1 have a better performance than L1V1.
-This implies that the L1V1 combination has more background tracks, possibly due to a larger glitch population in both detectors for different reasons.
+In Fig. \ref{fig:roc_time_slides} we present the ROC curve of $- \log{(1-\bar{P}_{inj}) + \epsilon}$ (dashed lines) in triple detector time (H1L1V1) for different detector combinations. \mlp{We can observe that H1L1 has a better performance than H1V1 and L1V1.
+This could be due to a known lower sensitivity of V1 detector.
+However, L1V1 is worse performing than H1V1.
+A possible explanation for this is that L1 contains more glitches due to its higher sensitivity, confussing our ML model.}

 On the other hand, H1L1V1 has a better performance than double-coincidences since we only have two background tracks.
 We summarize their AUC in Table \ref{tab:auc_old_new}.

 As we have seen for L1V1, it is possible that the behavior of MLP is overly optimistic, caused by a combination of its training in a completely controlled population-GW simulations and well-known glitches-and an overly simplified track input.
 Because of this, we explored a combination of $P_{inj}$ with variables used in traditional GW searches, such as SNR and $\xi^2$.
 In this work, the best-performing statistic {is found to be} was